 - Retails for just under $200

 Such as the pickups.
-On the MD200, you’ll find a ceramic humbucker at the bridge and a ceramic mini-humbucker at the neck rather than the MD400’s Alnico V pickups.
-But as with the pups on its big brother, these are ‘rail’ pickups, which Mitchell says enhances tone and sustain.
+On the MD200, you’ll find a ceramic humbucker at the bridge and a ceramic mini-humbucker at the neck rather than the MD400’s alnico V pickups.
+But as with the pups on its big brother, these are ‘rail’ pickups, which Mitchell claims enhances tone and sustain.
 And they’ve also been coil-split to provide more tonal variety.

 A tung oil-finished rock maple neck, and a slightly more curved fretboard radius of 13.75 inches are the other small modifications to the ‘speed’ features on the MD200.
 However, it has a thinner bolt-on neck as compared to the MD400’s wider mahogany set neck.
-That said, both neck profiles remain a shallow “C” shape, and the guitars’ dramatically beveled cutaways give you ample room to reach the high notes.
+That said, both neck profiles have a shallow C shape, and the guitars’ dramatically bevelled cutaways give you ample room to reach the high notes.

 A string-through basswood body, pearloid offset dot inlays and black nickel hardware complete the other key features of this looker.